 |Ron Paul, Wikipedia|

-I recall an attempt Mr. Paul made to appeal to people like me (Republicans that terribly want to vote for him, but struggle to do so), when he highlighted the fact that he had voted to use force after 9/11.
+I recall an attempt Mr. Paul made to appeal to people like me (Republicans that want to vote for him, but struggle to do so), when he highlighted the fact he had voted to use force after 9/11.
 Hallelujah!
-Who didn't?
 My fear is that a President Paul would wait for another 9/11 before acting.
 Ignoring one's enemies has nothing to do with liberty.

-All said, people like me have much more in common with Paul supporters than either side has with Democrats -- and probably always will.
-I respect the ideological purity of Libertarians -- their loyalty and unswerving respect for the Constitution.
+All said, people like me have significantly more in common with Paul supporters than with Democrats -- and probably always will.
+I respect the ideological purity of most Libertarians -- their loyalty and unswerving respect for the Constitution.
 My problem with many of them is three-fold: a) their all-hands-off judgement about containing evil and preserving national security, b) they fail to embrace political reality by running hopeless candidates which siphon GOP votes and c) too many spout the nonsense that there is no difference between Republicans and Democrats.

 |Newt Gingrich, Wikipedia|